The shadow of regular black holes with asymptotically Minkowski core: Rotating Kerr-Like regular black hole with Minkowski core

 where $m$ is the function of $r$ and the prime denotes the derivative with respect to the radius $r$.

 Following \cite{Abdujabbarov:2016hnw}, we introduce celestial coordinates $(\alpha, \beta)$ to visualize the black hole shadow:

 where $r_0$ is the distance between the black hole and the observer, and $\theta_0$ is the inclination angle between the rotating axis of the black hole and the observer's line of sight.
-For the $\theta=\pi/2$ plane and for the limit $r\rightarrow \infty$, the celestial coordinates have the following simple form:
+For the limit $r\rightarrow \infty$, the celestial coordinates have the following simple form: